 Scientists Get Smart About Intelligence

 What happened was that scientists began to work on the problem of creating artificial intelligence.
-At a very early stage they learned that intelligence is not as simple as they thought it was.
-It's true that computers can read and speak, but they cannot understand what they are reading or speaking.
-Computers can direct machines to build cars and they can build cars, but they cannot decide to drive to the library and increase their learning.
+At a very early stage, they learned that intelligence is not as simple as they thought it was.
+It’s true that computers can read and speak, but they cannot understand what they are reading or speaking.
+Computers can direct machines to build cars, and they can build cars, but they cannot decide to drive to the library and increase their learning.

 At the current level of development, researchers can build a computer that will play a good game of chess and even beat an expert.
-Or a computer that will guide a missile fired from a submarine with pinpoint accuracy.
+Or a computer that will guide a missile fired from a submarine or drone with pinpoint accuracy.
 But all this depends upon feedback devices obeying rules pre-programmed into the device by human intelligence.
 No computer yet is capable of original thought.

 When and if scientists ever create a computer that actually has intelligence, they will only confirm what the Bible says about the creation.
 And that is that intelligence can only be the result of carefully planned and designed effort by another intelligence.